mohammadne/sandbox/podset-operator/README.md

 # generate the CRD manifests at config/crd/bases/app.example.com_podsets.yaml
 make manifest

-# install CR in the cluster
+# make changes to the controller
-kubectl apply -f config/samples/
+vim controllers/podset_controller.go
 ```

 ### Running on the cluster